Cramlington: Sport

 Cramlington United was established in 2010 and they were awarded Community Club Status 12 months later.
 Their home ground is based at Northburn Sports & Community Centre.
-They are currently in Northern Football Alliance Division 2.
+They are currently in Northern Football Alliance Premier Division.

 Arcot Hall Golf Club is located to the south of the town.

 Cramlington Rockets are a Rugby League team based in Cramlington.
 Initially, the club was formed in 2000 as Killingworth Rockets ARLFC.
 They are based on the fields of the Cramlington Learning Village.
 Their 1st team is currently in the North East Division of the Rugby League Conference.

 Twin towns

-As part of the former Blyth Valley borough, Cramlington participates in a town twinning scheme with three other towns — two in Germany and one in the Russian Federation.
+As part of the former Blyth Valley borough, Cramlington participates in a town twinning scheme with three other towns:.